laravel/docs/valet.md

 <a name="the-link-command"></a>
 ### The `link` Command

 The `link` command can also be used to serve your Laravel applications.
-This command is useful if you want to serve a single site in a directory and not the entire directory.
+This command is useful if you want to serve a single site in a directory and not the entire directory:

     cd ~/Sites/laravel